Category: Sermons

 This evening’s lections highlight for us a very important dual reality about what we might call “the Religious world-view.”
 The passages from Zechariah and Psalm 87 remind us that the beauty and goodness of religion have real power to bring people into a relationship with the Divine.
 Here a context is disclosed where the abundance…

-• Advent 1B: The End of the World As We Know It
+• The End of the World As We Know It (Advent 1B)

 |